grab/engineering-blog/_posts/2024-11-13-metasense-v2.md

    * One part for adding PII tags.
    * Another part for adding all other types of tags.

 2. Reducing the number of tags for the first part from 21 to 8 by removing all non-PII tags.
-   * Reducing the number of tags simplifies the task of differentiating types of data.
+This simplifies the task of differentiating types of data.

 3. Using clear and concise language, removing unnecessary detail.
-   * Reduce word count in prompt from 1,254 to 737 words for better data analysis.
+This was done by reducing word count in prompt from 1,254 to 737 words for better data analysis.

 4. Splitting tables with more than 150 columns into smaller tables.
-   * Fewer table rows means that the LLM has sufficient capacity to focus on each column.
+Fewer table rows means that the LLM has sufficient capacity to focus on each column.

 ### Enabling rapid prompt experimentation and deployment